ace-cooper/turnbased-gameserver/README.md

   ./bin/create-app.sh <app_name>
   ```

+## ToDo

+- Implement simple player CRUD operations in the API.
+- Develop a simple matchmaking server/app that will be triggered by a queue (RabbitMQ?) to run battle instances.
+- Utilize the existing Redis cache layer in the core, incorporating a consistent hashing approach, particularly in the API server.

 ## Note

 - This project is a proof of concept and is open for showcase purposes.
 It is not concerned with the monorepo versus multi-repo discussion but rather focuses on demonstrating a practical implementation of a game server system.
 - The local API utilizes the PostgreSQL Docker image for database services.
 However, the battle server does not directly interact with the database.
+- The API does not currently use libraries like `routing-controllers` to create basic features, as the goal was to implement these features manually for fun.
+However, for time-saving purposes, such libraries might be incorporated in the future.